Values and Ethos

 Children are eligible for a minimum of fifteen hours

 of funded provision per week, with working parents

-able to claim extra hours of funded provision.
+able to claim extra hours of funded provision subject to availability.

 If you would like to visit the Nursery please contact the school office.
 Applications can be found under Admissions.

 In the Nursery we offer a broad and balanced play-based curriculum designed to help the children develop socially, emotionally, physically and academically.
 Our curriculum is based on “Development Matters in the Early Years Foundation Stage.”
 The areas of learning covered are:

 How your child learns is as important as what they learn.
 Concentration, motivation and the resilience to solve problems and learn from mistakes are qualities which we aim to encourage.
 These qualities are known as the Characteristics of Learning.

 This stage of learning is referred to as the Early Years Foundation Stage and covers the years prior to children entering Year 1 in their primary school.
 It will include their time in the Nursery and their time in a Reception class.

 Please see the link to our EYFS policy at the top of this page which gives more information on assessment and learning.

 We use the Tapestry Online Learning Journal to track and record our learning